 I am happy to announce that Bedtime Stitches, the traveling exhibition of original artwork for my picture book, MY BED, is on view at the Pacific Northwest Quilt & Fiber Arts Museum in La Conner, WA through April 30th.
 This is the westernmost location on the tour and I hope that many of you in the area (including BC, Canada) will make the trip to see the show.
 To find out where it’s going in the next couple of years, please visit the exhibitions page.

 MY BED: Enchanting Ways to Fall Asleep around the World is available worldwide where books are sold, including from online vendors.
 Autographed copies can be purchased in my Etsy Shop here.

-The collection of artwork brings the viewer on an international journey, showing children in varying cultures and home environments around the world.
+The exhibition of embroidered bas-relief sculptures brings the viewer on an international journey, showing children in varying cultures and home environments around the world.
 Each intricately rendered scene captures the spirit of a different place and way of life, all the while illuminating the universal theme of children sleeping safe in their beds.

 To keep up with new posts, please subscribe to this blog (top right column on the home page).
 Your contact info will not be sold or shared.
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram